The SAYes TIL platform is suitable for programmes serving young people between 14 and 25 years old.

 SAYes Care Programmes

 SAYes Group Care programmes are focused on preparing young people currently living in or recently exited from Child and Youth Care Centres (Children’s Homes) for independent living.
 These young people have all been legally placed in care for their own safety and protection.
 However at the age of 18 government support stops and they are required to leave the homes.
 There is very little support for their transition to independent living.
 SAYes bridges the gap through its Group Care programmes.
-We have been providing mentoring and programme support for care-experienced young people for more than 10 years.
+SAYes has been providing mentoring and programme support for care-experienced young people for more than 10 years.

 TIL Care is for young people (14 – 17 years old) currently living in residential care.

 TIL Care is the most popular programme at SAYes and accounts for 70% of our matches.
 Young people living in residential care are supported through weekly mentoring sessions which take place both on and off site.
 Mentors are matched with a mentee at a home in their area.
 Workgroup content is focused on planning and preparation for life outside the home, as well as building informed choices and implementing healthy practices.
 Resource partners provide exposure/enrichment opportunities such as job shadowing, access to sports and recreation clubs, tutorial support and outings.

 TIL Special Needs is for care-experienced young people who are neurologically atypical (14 – 25 years old).

 TIL Special Needs has the smallest number of mentees at SAYes and a very special group of mentors.
 Young people with special needs who are living in care and/or the community are supported through weekly mentoring sessions which take place both on and off site.
 Workgroup content provided by SAYes is delivered one-to-one by the mentor, and is focused on practical steps toward improving independence and well-being.
 Specialized resource partners provide the full range of support, including resources, exposure/enrichment opportunities, employment and training.

 TIL Community is for care-experienced young people (15 – 17 years old) who are living in the community as minors.